-As he continues to grow, his fine motor skills will develop and refine.
+As they continue to grow, their fine motor skills will develop and refine.
 These involve the ability to use small muscles of the body, located in places like hands and fingers; movements that usually lag behind gross motor skills.

 Today we will specifically address hand coordination during the first year, which is a key aspect in the prior foundation of several skills like holding writing tools, bottles, spoons, etc. This skill is frequently accompanied with visual development as well.

-- Touching: From early on your little one will start touching objects and surfaces.
-You might even feel his little hand touching you when you cuddle him or during feeding.
+From early on your little one will start touching objects and surfaces.
+You might even feel their little hand touching you when you cuddle or during feeding.

-- Grasping: At first it happens when he accidentally comes in contact with the object and tries to grasp it with his hands.
-This action will continue to develop, at around 9 months he will be able to hold small objects between his thumb and forefinger, and afterwards, at about 10 to 12 months, he might even hold a spoon.
+At first, it happens when they accidentally come in contact with the object and try to grasp it with their hands.
+This action will continue to develop, at around 9 months they will be able to hold small objects between their thumb and forefinger, and afterward, at about 10 to 12 months, they might even hold a spoon.

-- Manual manipulation: He may also start manipulating objects with his tiny hands, especially bigger objects.
+They may also start manipulating objects with their tiny hands, especially bigger objects.

-- Encourage your baby to grab objects by placing them in his hands.
-For example, while you are carrying him, place a scarf on his hand to see if he can grasp it for short periods of time.
+- Encourage your baby to grab objects by placing them in their hands.
+For example, while you are carrying them, place a scarf on their hand to see if they can grasp it for short periods of time.

 - Talk about the object.
-You can talk about the color and texture of the object, making it more interesting for him to explore.
-With this, you’ll also be fostering his language abilities, plus his sensory processing skills, as he feels and recognizes different textures.
+You can talk about the color and texture of the object, making it more interesting for them to explore.
+With this, you’ll also be fostering their language abilities, plus their sensory processing skills, as they feel and recognize different textures.

 - Rub and touch.
-Give him a chance to touch different textures.
-Returning to the example, let him explore the scarf and hold the tag or even grab your hand while doing it, so he can have different muscular and sensorial experiences.
+Give them a chance to touch different textures.
+Returning to the example, let them explore the scarf and hold the tag or even grab your hand while doing it, so they can have different muscular and sensorial experiences.

 - Eating.
-When he is a little bit older, give him a chance to feed himself.
-It might be a hit and miss at first, but with practice he’ll get better at this hand-eye coordination activity!
+When they are a little bit older, give them a chance to feed themselves.
+It might be a hit and miss at first, but with practice they’ll get better at this hand-eye coordination activity!